facebook/react-native-website/docs/fabric-native-components-android.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

 React Native uses Gradle to manage dependencies, auto-linking and codegen.
-To use this, we're going to add the `RTNCenteredText` Fabric Native Component to our `Demo` application.
+To use this, we're going to add the `WebView` Fabric Native Component to our `Demo` application.

 ### 1. Run Codegen through Gradle